Once Brothers: Croatia

-Croatian media generally complained over Stojko Vranković's (another Petrović's close friend, who, unlike Divac, was in constant contact with him throughout 1991, 1992, and 1993) omission from the documentary.
+Croatian media generally complained over the omission of Stojko Vranković, a close friend of Petrović's, who, unlike Divac, was in constant contact with him throughout 1991–1993.
 It also pointed out several factual inaccuracies in the film such as the claim that this was Divac's first time visiting Zagreb and Croatia since the war when in fact he had already been there in September 2008 at which time he visited the Dražen Petrović Museum.

 The reaction to the film from those in Croatia with personal ties to the topic was mixed.

 Vranković, who suited up for Yugoslavia in four major competitions (all four with both Divac and Petrović as teammates) and whose two seasons in the NBA overlapped with both players' time in the league, did not watch the movie.
 However, after having it summarized for him by Croatian journalists, he mentioned several details from the 1991–1992 period, which he claims ultimately led to Petrović severing his friendship with Divac.
 Vranković specifically talked about having Divac and his wife Snežana over to his house in Boston in October 1991 (during NBA preseason when Divac's Los Angeles Lakers came to play his Boston Celtics) where they discussed Divac's flag incident from Argentina long into the night.
 Divac then left for Paris with the Lakers to play at the McDonald's Open where he was reportedly asked by Spanish newspaper As about the Yugoslav national team's appearance at the upcoming 1992 Olympics in light of Vranković's and Petrović's statements that they want to play for Croatia.
 According to Vranković, Divac's response included a feeling the Yugoslav team will stay together and a surprise at Vranković's and Petrović's statements about wanting to play for Croatia since that country doesn't even exist, all of which, Vranković says, he and Petrović didn't appreciate when they saw it.
 Still, Vranković claims that the ultimate falling out between Petrović and Divac happened on 4 March 1992, when the New Jersey Nets came to play the Lakers at The Forum in Los Angeles: "Dražen later told me about taking issue with something Divac did in that game.
 Following a matchup versus Divac, Dražen fell on the floor expecting a foul and Divac stepped on him.
 That was the end in Dražen's eyes".